About Us

 Kathy has since retired and is no longer consulting at Adelaide Hand Therapy.
 She continues to actively participate in the small but mighty clinic through teaching, mentoring and social events.

-Adelaide Hand Therapy has 3x extremely qualified therapists, we pride ourselves on providing the highest quality of care and up to date principles of hand therapy.
+Adelaide Hand Therapy has 5x other extremely qualified therapists, we pride ourselves on providing the highest quality of care and up to date principles of hand therapy.